yzhangcs/parser/README.md

 ## Usage

 `SuPar` is very easy to use.
-You can download the pretrained model and run dependency parsing over sentences with a few lines of code:
+You can download the pretrained model and run syntactic parsing over sentences with a few lines of code:
 ```py
 >>> from supar import Parser
 >>> parser = Parser.load('biaffine-dep-en')